Falling in love with your characters

 An intimate relationship

-As an editor, I like to see writers emotionally involved with the people in their books.
+As an editor, I know how emotionally involved authors become with the people in their books.
 A story is always more successful when the writer inhabits and holds these alter egos close to the heart.

 Fictional characters may take on a life of their own, surprising their creators with the twists and turns the story may take.
 But the source of the character’s identity and the ultimate guide to where they came from and where they are going remains only the author.